Study and Documentation Centre for War and Contemporary Society

-The Study and Documentation Centre for War and Contemporary Society (Centre d'Études et de Documentation Guerre et Sociétés contemporaines; Studie- en Documentatiecentrum Oorlog en Hedendaagse Maatschappij), known by its combined French—Dutch acronym Cegesoma or CegeSoma, is a historical research institute and archive based in Anderlecht, Brussels in Belgium.
-It focusses on World War II and the contemporary history of Belgium.
-Since 2016 it has formed part of the Belgian State Archives.
+The Study and Documentation Centre for War and Contemporary Society (Centre d'Études et de Documentation Guerre et Sociétés contemporaines; Studie- en Documentatiecentrum Oorlog en Hedendaagse Maatschappij), known by its combined French–Dutch acronym Cegesoma or CegeSoma, is a historical research institute and archive based in Anderlecht, a municipality of Brussels, Belgium.
+It focuses on World War II and the contemporary history of Belgium.
+Since 2016, it has formed part of the Belgian State Archives.
 Its director is Nico Wouters.